overtimepog/Chattastic/README.md

 - **Text-to-Speech:** Read viewer messages aloud using TTS.
 - **Web Interface:** Access Chattastic from any device with a web browser.
 - **Filtering Options:** Select viewers based on criteria like VIP status, moderator status, subscriber status, and follower status.
-- **Raffle Mode:** Allow viewers to enter a raffle using the !enter command in chat.
+- **Raffle Mode:** Allow viewers to enter a raffle using customizable commands in chat.
 - **Persistent Settings:** Settings are saved to your local Chattastic folder and persist across restarts.
 - **Chat Overlay:** Display chat messages in your stream with customizable styles and animations.